DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-11/interpreting-code/index.md

 In Visual Studio or VS Code, double-click a variable to highlight every place it’s used.
 Follow it through the script to see *where it changes value*.

+You can also right click and select "Find All References" to see every instance of that variable in the script.

 For example, you might find: